-Our partnership agreement authorizes us to issue an unlimited number of additional partnership securities and rights to buy partnership securities for the consideration and on the terms and conditions determined by our general partner, without the approval of our unitholders.
+Our partnership agreement authorizes us to issue an unlimited number of additional partnership securities and rights to buy partnership securities for the consideration and on the terms and conditions determined by our general partner, without the approval of our unitholders, other than the limited approval rights of the holders of the Preferred Units described above under Voting Rights.

 We may fund acquisitions through the issuance of additional common units or other equity securities.
-Holders of any additional common units we issue will be entitled to share equally with the then-existing holders of our common units in distributions of available cash.
+Holders of any additional common units or Preferred Units we may issue will be entitled to share equally with the then-existing holders of our common units or Preferred Units, as applicable, in distributions.
 In addition, the issuance of additional common units or other equity securities interests may dilute the value of the interests of the then-existing holders of our common units in our net assets.

-In accordance with Marshall Islands law and the provisions of our partnership agreement, we may also issue additional partnership securities interests that, as determined by our general partner, have special voting or other rights to which our common units are not entitled.
+In accordance with Marshall Islands law and the provisions of our partnership agreement, we may also issue additional partnership securities that, as determined by our general partner, have special voting or other rights to which our common units or Preferred Units are not entitled.

-Upon issuance of additional partnership securities, our general partner will have the right, but not the obligation, to make additional capital contributions to the extent necessary to maintain its general partner interest in us at the same percentage level as before the issuance.
-Our general partner s 2% interest in us will thus be reduced if we issue additional partnership securities and our general partner does not elect to maintain its 2% general partner interest.
+Upon issuance of certain additional partnership securities (including our common units, but excluding our Preferred Units), our general partner will have the right, but not the obligation, to make additional capital contributions to the extent necessary to maintain its general partner interest in us at the same percentage level as before the issuance.
+Our general partner s 0.76% interest in us will thus be reduced if we issue certain additional partnership securities and our general partner does not elect to maintain its 0.76% general partner interest.
+Our general partner s interest does not entitle it to receive any portion of distributions made in respect of the Preferred Units and our general partner s interest will not be affected by the issuance of any additional Preferred Units.
 Our general partner and its affiliates also have the right, which it may from time to time assign in whole or in part to any of its affiliates, to purchase common units or other equity securities whenever, and on the same terms that, we issue those securities to persons other than our general partner and its affiliates, to the extent necessary to maintain its and its affiliates percentage interest in us, including its interest represented by common units, that existed immediately prior to each issuance.
 Other holders of common units will not have similar preemptive rights to acquire additional common units or other partnership securities.